danyshaanan/osx-wifi-cli/README.md

 ## osx-wifi-cli
-### A command line tool for managing wifi connection on OSX
+### A command line tool for managing wifi connections on OSX

 * * *
 #### Installation